Martin-Seysen/order_monster/axis_orbits/readme.txt

 Apart from these options, the following options are available:

- -h, --help          Show a help message containing all possible options --show-Gx0-orders   Display orders of centralizers of G_x0 orbits of axes --show-Nx0-orbits   Display N_x0 orbits of axes, their sizes and G_x0 orbits --show-Nxyz-orbits  Display Decomposition of N_x0 orbits into N_xyz orbits -t                  Display data in format suitable for LaTex (if supported) -r                  When the script is called for the first time it computes
+ -h, --help          Show a help message containing all possible options --show-Gx0-orders   Display orders of centralizers of G_x0-orbits on axes --show-Nx0-orbits   Display N_x0-orbits on axes, their sizes and G_x0-orbits --show-Nxyz-orbits  Display Decomposition of N_x0-orbits into N_xyz-orbits -t                  Display data in format suitable for LaTex (if supported) -r                  When the script is called for the first time it computes
                      large internal tables to speed up subsequent calls.